AI customer service

 Pricing

-QuantumDesk follows a resolution-based pricing model where teams pay for AI-resolved tickets rather than paying upfront for an AI add-on or per-seat AI license
+QuantumDesk follows a resolution-based pricing model where teams pay for AI-resolved tickets rather than paying upfront for an AI add-on or per-seat AI license.
+See the QuantumDesk pricing page for current plans, or contact the team directly for a tailored demo walkthrough.

-2. SparrowDesk – Best for Automated Support Workflows
+2. Zendesk – Best for Enterprise-Scale Omnichannel Support

 Key Features